Hankley Common Golf Club

 Hankley was first opened for play over nine holes in 1897.
 In 1922 James Braid advised on the addition of a further nine holes.
 Bobby Locke described the course as the closest resemblance to a seaside links and the famous course architect, Charles Lawrie, once described the course as “one of the best inland layouts in Britain”.
 The 7th hole is looked upon as being one of the finest par 3s in the country and the magnificent 18th a superb but challenging finishing hole.

 The course and surrounding area are classified as a ‘Site of Special Scientific Interest’ which includes a number of indigenous trees such as Rowan, Oak and Silver Birch, together with the invading Scots Pine.
 The course is also home to many birds and animals, including the rare Dartford Warbler, Woodlark, Night Jar, Adder, Deer, Badger and the Sand Lizard.

 The clubhouse, originally built in 1982, was refurbished and extended in 1999 and now features excellent facilities, including a dining room offering the finest cuisine, a relaxing lounge bar and good quality changing rooms.

 This being said the fine asset of the club is surely the course itself.
-Hankley Common Golf Club is one of the top rated courses in the country and an Open Qualifying course and recently voted number 50 in Golf Monthly Top 100 courses and number 74 in Golf World Magazine Top 100 list, this is a course that will never disappoint the visitor.
+This beautiful high quality heathland course is used as an Open Regional Qualifying course and was recently voted number 41 in Golf Monthly Top 100 courses and number 46 in Golf World Top 100 list.
+This is a course that will never disappoint the visitor.